 Remember, rock crawling tires can also be used for mud-terrains, though there are special tires for mud-terrains as well.

 The ultimate goal is to ensure a perfect blend of sidewall strength and adaptability over rocky terrain.
-Attributes such as tire size, wheel upgrades, aggressive lugs, puncture resistance, and unique constructions like bias-ply also contribute to the tire’s performance.
+Attributes such as tire size, wheel upgrades, aggressive lugs, puncture resistance also contribute to the tire’s performance.

 Note